macro6461/link-sweep/README.md

-# LinkSweep
+# Link Sweep

-This is the corresponding source code for LinkSweep, the Chrome extension that's sweeping across the web!
+This is the corresponding source code for Link Sweep, the Chrome extension that's sweeping across the web!

-Or at least across Medium and Blogger :)

 ## Purpose